Overview

 "I want to make something with a 'feel good' feeling about it.
 People need to laugh and smile a bit more.

-Carol Cauldwell has developed a solid reputation and a large global following for her whimsical sculptures that appeal to the nostalgic yearning in all of us for a more innocent world in which dreams come true.
+Carol Cauldwell has earned international recognition for her whimsical sculptures that touch something deeply human — a nostalgic yearning for innocence and a world where dreams come true.

 Works

-• A bronze elephant sculpture by Carol Cauldwell
+• Rabbits Dancing Tango bronze sculpture by Carol Cauldwell

 Elephant with Boy & Soccer Ball, 2023